samdutton/ilt/pwa/data/index.md

 #### Update hasRequestPending flag

-Finally, we need to update the app.hasRequestPending flag.
-Just after the comment about making the XHR, add app.hasRequestPending = true;
+Finally, we need to update the `app.hasRequestPending` flag.
+Just after the comment about making the XHR, add `app.hasRequestPending = true;`

-Then, in the onreadystatechange XHR response handler, just before app.updateForecastCard(response), set app.hasRequestPending = false;
+Then, in the o`nreadystatechange` XHR response handler, just before `app.updateForecastCard(response)`, set `app.hasRequestPending = false;`

 Our weather app now makes two asynchronous requests for data, one from the cache and one via an XHR.
 If there's data in the cache, it'll be returned and rendered